DanielLeonard/Three_Ideas/three_ideas.md

 #### Pros

-• Cheaper travelling, commuting.
+* Cheaper travelling, commuting.
-• Helps reduce emissions via carpooling
+* Helps reduce emissions via carpooling.
-• Perfect for places with bad public transport.
+* Perfect for places with bad public transport.

 #### Cons

-• You may need a taxi license and different insurance depending on your country of origin.
+* You may need a taxi license and different insurance depending on your country of origin.
-• Could just take public transport
+* Could just take public transport.
-• Could be troublesome when borders are involved.
+* Could be troublesome when borders are involved.
 Has been done a couple of times but not well.

 #### How might it be built